- Latin America

 Which city and country did you decide to teach English in and why?

-I decided to teach English in South Korea in the city of Dongtan.
+I decided to teach English in Dongtan, South Korea.
 I chose it because it is such a safe country because it's in Asia (a continent I had never been to), the demand for teachers here is high, and the benefits are great for someone trying to save money!

 How long have you been in this country and how long do you plan to stay?